jahleeljackson/ml_tutor/docs/README.md

 - Automated knowledge updates for relevant and up to date information

 #### What I Learned
 What didn't I learn with this project.
-Though this was not my first Python project, this is the first in which I used Docker, the Google Cloud Platform, LangChain, Postgres, FastAPI, APScheduler, and python's virtual environments.
+Though this was not my first Python project, this is the first in which I used Docker, LangChain, Postgres, FastAPI, APScheduler, and python's virtual environments.

 ### Technology Stack
 - LangChain
 - HuggingFace
 - FastAPI
 - Docker
-- Google Cloud Platform
 - APScheduler
 - Streamlit
 - PostgreSQL / Psycopg2